 Expired, canceled, and withdrawn listings are all frustrating situations for both home sellers and the Realtors they worked with.
-After considerable effort, and likely also significant cost. the property failed to sell.
+After considerable effort, and likely also significant cost. the property failed to sell (or it went pending, fell through, but did not re-sell).
 What happens next?

 What is the difference between expired, canceled and withdrawn listings?